 Overview

-Recognising the forestry sector’s huge contributions to the national economy, the Government of PNG is committed to building a sustainable and highly profitable forestry sector including increasing the area of planted forests.
+Recognising the forestry sector’s huge contributions to the national economy, the Government of PNG has been committed to building a sustainable and highly profitable forestry sector including increasing the area of planted forests.
 It views community forestry as vital to achieving this goal, focusing on five key factors to success: the importance of effective governance; secure property rights; social equity; government support; and tangible benefits.

 Community-based reforestation and/or agroforestry in the grasslands has great potential to produce economic returns to clans, while also producing positive social and environmental outcomes.
 The results of the research undertaken in this project will be directly applicable to the PNG Forest Authority reforestation program ‘Painim Graun, Plannim Diwai’.